How to Increase Hand Speed - J Release

 It's practically my middle name at this point, and today I'm going to share with you how to get it.

-Because in studying the Goat code and all the greats, the Nicklases, the Watsons, the Palmers, the Players, Tiger, you name it, One thing that's synonymous amongst all these great golfers and the modern players today is how effortlessly they produce speed compared to the average Joe.
+Because in studying the Goat code and all the greats, the Nicklases, the Watsons, the Palmers, the Players, Tiger, you name it, One thing that's synonymous amongst all these great golfers, and in the modern players today, is how effortlessly they produce speed.

-The average Joe, when I go out to my local golf course and I play, I see this all the time.
+When I go out to my local golf course and I play, I see this all the time falling off balance.

 Today, I'm going to show you how to reverse that completely with some really simple movements that are going to help you understand.